-If you are in the baking world you know that the first Friday of June each year is National Doughnut Day.
+If you are in the baking world you know that the first Friday of June is National Doughnut Day.
 Note: Both ‘Donut’ and ‘Doughnut’ are accepted spellings.
 Many references (well OK, Wikipedia) cite that ‘donut’ is often used in the USA.
 ‘Doughnut’ is the more accepted spelling around the world.
-For this post […]
+For this post, I will […]

-If you are in the baking world you know that the first Friday of June each year is National Doughnut Day.
+If you are in the baking world you know that the first Friday of June is National Doughnut Day.

 Note: Both ‘Donut’ and ‘Doughnut’ are accepted spellings.
 Many references (well OK, Wikipedia) cite that ‘donut’ is often used in the USA.
 ‘Doughnut’ is the more accepted spelling around the world.
-For this post I will stick to the ‘Doughnut’ spelling because is makes me feel smarter for some reason.
+For this post, I will stick to the ‘Doughnut’ spelling because it makes me feel smarter for some reason.

 Check out this boundary-breaking offering from District Donuts, Sliders, and Brew in New Orleans?
 Here is a photo from their website.
 Can you guess what this is?

 This Monte Cristo is listed on their menu as a “Croquenut” and is made with Applewood smoked ham, Havarti cheese, Dijon, in a griddled donut topped with raspberry preserves and powdered sugar.
 Doesn’t it look Amazing?
 The link on their name (above) takes you straight to their menu.
 You’ll end up there anyway.
 I might as well save you a few steps.